Tessaku is a collection of oral histories, memories, and testimonies from Japanese Americans who lived through World War

 This project began solely to preserve my family history.
 During the internment, my grandparents and father were held at Santa Anita, Topaz and Tule Lake, where my grandfather was eventually targeted as a “troublemaker.”
 He was separated from the family, shuffled to a Citizen Isolation Camp in Leupp, Arizona and a Department of Justice camp in Crystal City, Texas.
 When the war ended, he started to write a memoir about his experience.
 Years passed and he never published it.

 In 1994, he died.
 I was eight when he passed and still too young to understand the weight of this history.
-In 2010 when we sold my grandparents’ house, everything was thrown out, including his drafted work.
-With it went a remarkable and precious story that I mourn for.
+In 2010 when we sold my grandparents’ house, everything was lost, including his drafted work.
+With it went a remarkable story.

 But in my own research, I found snippets of interviews and articles where my grandfather is quoted, and then I was able to dive much deeper when I requested his WRA records.
 These are fragments of a larger puzzle that will likely stay incomplete but to try and complete the tapestry, I’ve sat my dad through hours of my questions, some of which I know the answers to but just want to keep hearing.

 I started to record our conversations and this project snowballed into something greater than just me and my dad: I wanted to hear everybody’s story.
 With the community shrinking in size (the majority of people alive today were children in the camps), I feel the pressure of time to collect more, and soon.